ArneKramerSunderbrink/ratio/README_for_future_developers.md

 A quick word on the generality of the tool
 -------
 First of all, I initially assumed that I was supposed to develop a general tool that could work with different ontologies: You install a general version of the tool on your server and then upload your own ontology and other configuration files.
-The dummy data contains the configuration files that are used for our special use case.
+The dummy data contains the both configuration files that are used for our special use case and the data that was created by user up till now.
 However, later that turned out to be irrelevant because the tool would only be used for one purpose with one ontology and the strict distinction between the general tool and the configuration for the specific use case were not sustained if that would mean significantly more effort.
 In particular, the script deploy.sh installs both the general tool and our specific configuration and the template `overview_table.html` is made specifically for our ontology and would not work